 Pretty cool, huh?
 There is still an entire room of a more “urban” layout that is only half-finished at this point.
 The train guy who showed us around was really cool and as accommodating as he could have been.
 (You don’t see Calvin in any of the photos because I had to hold him to a) see the trains and b) to avoid him getting burned/electrocuted.

 Now, back to 2007…

 Speaking of revisiting, I was offered a name and phone number of a gentleman who could presumably grant me photo-taking opportunity.
 While a nice gesture, I never bothered to call him for some reason… Perhaps I just like the organic nature of CTMQ and figured I’d find enough images from the Internets to steal and insert anyway.
 Which is exactly what I’ve done… Like right here, for instance:

 I’d be remiss if I didn’t mention that the little hamlet of Collinsville offers a very nice walking tour, complete with a handsome brochure.
-Nestled in a little valley along the Farmington River, it’s one of those towns that you find yourself smiling at while paying nine dollars for a sandwich that is now called a brioche or a panini.
+Nestled in a little valley along the Farmington River, it’s one of those towns that you find yourself smiling at while paying fifteen dollars for a sandwich that is now called a brioche or a panini.
 Which is fine, because it’s just so gosh-darn nice.